 Conversion tracking allows you to measure how many sales your PPC campaign is generating.
 These metrics show you which ads and keywords are encouraging customers to buy.

-You can find the conversion tracking code under “Tools and Analysis” within your AdWords account.
-You can then add that code into your receipt or thank you page.
+You can find the conversion tracking code under “Tools and Analysis” within your Ads account.
+You can then add that code to your receipt or thank you page so each purchase made from your PPC ads is properly accounted for.
+This will come in handy for monitoring the effectiveness of your campaigns and for optimizing them.

 Optimizing Your Campaigns

 Much of the above work can be done at the beginning of your campaign.
-But PPC campaign management also involves continually adjusting and optimising your campaigns along the way.
+But PPC campaign management also involves continually adjusting and optimizing your campaigns along the way.

 Just like how gardening involves cutting away overgrown and dead stems and branches, pruning your keywords involves removing the keywords that are holding you back.